 ...INTERTROPICAL CONVERGENCE ZONE/MONSOON TROUGH...

-Scattered moderate convection is from 02N to 06N between 99W and
+Scattered moderate convection is also noted from 05n to 10n

 OFFSHORE WATERS WITHIN 250 NM OF MEXICO...